Communication Skills in the Virtual Workplace

 One of the most important skills to have in the virtual workplace is the ability to communicate clearly.
-Whether it’s through emails or over the phone, you’ll need to be able to clearly articulate questions and comments, your status on projects, and acknowledgement of new assignments.

 In a virtual environment, chances are that most of the communication with your boss will be conducted via email.
 It’s important for you to be able to write an email that managers or co-workers can understand, and send a detailed reply that’s easily readable.